Thura98/INF2004/README.md

 Software required:
-- Development environment for the pico in C using the Pico SDK for windows 10 and above (Download and set up your environment here: https://github.com/raspberrypi/pico-setup-windows/releases/latest/download/pico-setup-windows-x64-standalone.exe)
+- Development environment for the pico in C using the Pico SDK for windows 10 and above **(Download and set up your environment using this link: https://github.com/raspberrypi/pico-setup-windows/releases/latest/download/pico-setup-windows-x64-standalone.exe)**

 # How to Use the Project
 Provide instructions and examples so users/contributors can use the project.